 The fight to protect our ocean is taking on a new urgency.
 Every day, our network is experiencing how extreme weather is changing local shorelines.
-Sandy beaches are being lost, infrastructure is crumbling into the ocean – exacerbating pollution problems – and vital coastal ecosystems are threatened by stronger storms and rising seas.
-U.S. scientists estimate that about 50% to 70% of our coastlines are at high risk for ‘beach loss’ due to sea level rise and coastal erosion.
+Sandy beaches are being lost, infrastructure is crumbling into the ocean, and vital coastal ecosystems are threatened by stronger storms and rising seas.
+U.S. scientists estimate that California could lose up to 75% of our beaches by 2100 due to rising sea levels.
 However, nature is capable of providing a new path forward – powerful nature-based solutions to help mitigate the effects of climate change on our coasts.

 Healthy dunes play a vital role in protecting people, wildlife, and infrastructure.
 They